Jerry123213/HEBoard/README.md

   * Possibly expensive depending on coil required, especially if a stronger magnetic field is needed (stronger magnetic field requires more PCB layers)

 ### Implemented Hardware
-First and second revisions of PCB have been made.
-Third one should be the final one.
-Planning to transition to 4-layer PCB with a ground and power plane for cleaner routing and better signal integrity.
-Decoupling capacitors used on ss49E to smooth out resting voltage.
+Third revision of PCB is complete.
+Updated to a two-layer PCB with ground pours on both layers.
+Updated from micro-USB to USB-C 2.0.
+Better trace routing for better signal integrity across differential pairs (D+ and D-) as well as analog output of switches.
+Via switching across D+ and D- to ensure simple ground return.

 #### Technical Specs:
 * Wooting Lekker Switch